 Dr. Tyminski’s research interests include program development and implementation within community-based mental health populations with specific emphasis on homelessness.
 Additionally, Dr. Tyminski is in the process of the development and validation of an assessment tool to identify the unique occupational participation of the homeless population including those occupations that are illegal, risky or immoral.

-Dr. Tyminski is the course master for Fundamentals of Professional Communication, Professional Immersion in Occupational Therapy, and Evaluation and Intervention Adult and Older Adults II.
+Dr. Tyminski is the course master for Fundamentals of Professional Communication, Professional Immersion in Occupational Therapy, and Translational Science in Action.
 She also assists with various community-based mental health modules in the Program’s Case-Based Learning II course.

 2017: Doctorate in Occupational Therapy (OTD), Saint Louis University